Elegant Departure Boards - User Guide

 This is vital to ensure your board shows correct time!
 Plus if you want to use Live Mode to show real train station data you will also need to have Wifi access configured.

 Take the Micro SD card that came pre-installed in your Raspberry Pi and connect it to your computer.
-You may need a Micro SD adaptor for this!
-They're easily and cheaply available from eBay or similar.
+We provide a USB to Micro SD adaptor with our full kit.

 When plugging in the card you should find a new drive on you computer called 'boot'.
 In Windows it will have a drive letter assigned but you'll easily identify it by name.